The Capital One hack couldn’t have come at a worse time for Amazon’s most profitable business

 Krebs, the cybersecurity blogger, said security officials at other banks have contacted him in recent days voicing concerns about their own potential vulnerabilities.

-Because Amazon pioneered the multibillion-dollar business of providing web-based, on-demand computing resources to companies, it dominates the cloud-infrastructure business with roughly 48% of the market, according to estimates from Gartner.
+Because Amazon pioneered the multibillion-dollar business of providing Web-based, on-demand computing resources to companies, it dominates the cloud infrastructure business, with roughly 48 percent of the market, according to estimates from Gartner.
 That has put it in the lead for nabbing the Defense Department’s $10 billion cloud contract.
-Microsoft, which is also in the running, is a distant second at 15% of the market.
+Microsoft, which is also in the running, is a distant second at 15 percent of the market.

 But the breach of Capital One, one of the country’s biggest issuers of credit cards, could give ammo to President Trump, who has appeared unhappy that the lucrative deal could land at Amazon.
 He’s been critical of the company for years, accusing it among other things of “putting many thousands of retailers out of business!”